 \section{Introduction}

-Large language models (LLMs) are often trained by a few providers and consumed by millions of users.
-Such generative models can produce high-quality content~\citep{bubeck2023sparks, grattafiori2024llama, aremu1}, which has the potential to undermine the authenticity of digital media~\citep{he2024mgtbench, aremu2023unlocking}, when misused, such as spreading online spam or disinformation.
+Large generative models are often trained by a few providers and consumed by millions of users.
+They produce high-quality content~\citep{bubeck2023sparks, grattafiori2024llama, aremu1}, which can undermine the authenticity of digital media~\citep{he2024mgtbench, aremu2023unlocking} when misused, such as spreading online spam or disinformation.
 Watermarking enables the attribution of generated content by hiding a message that is detectable using a secret watermarking key~\citep{kirchenbauer2023watermark, zhao2024provable, christ2024undetectable}.
-A security property allowing watermarks to function as digital signatures is \emph{forgery-resistance}, meaning that embedding a watermark requires knowledge of the secret key.

-A threat to providers are \emph{watermark forgery attacks}~\citep{gu2024on, jovanovic2024watermarkstealing}, where adversaries try to insert an inauthentic watermark into content not produced by the provider to falsely attribute it to the provider's LLM.
-For example, an attacker could generate harmful content denying historical events or promoting violence, then add the provider's watermark to falsely implicate the provider's model as the source.
-Such attacks are particularly damaging because they exploit the provider's reputation while potentially exposing them to legal liability and regulatory scrutiny \citep{eu_2021, us_2023}.
+A security property allowing watermarks to function as digital signatures is called \emph{forgery-resistance}, which means that embedding a watermark can only be done with knowledge of the secret key.
+A threat to providers are forgery attacks~\citep{gu2024on, jovanovic2024watermarkstealing}, where adversaries try to insert an inauthentic watermark into content not generated by the provider to falsely attribute it to the provider's LLM.
+For example, an attacker could use an open model to generate harmful content denying historical events or promoting violence, then add the provider's watermark to falsely implicate the provider's model as the source.
+Such attacks are particularly damaging because they exploit the provider's reputation while potentially exposing them to legal liability and regulatory scrutiny \citep{eu_2024, CA_SB942_2024}.

-A potential solution for providers is to rely on retrieval-based defenses~\citep{krishna2023paraphrasing, zhao2024sok} that store any generated content so that its provenance can later be verified.
-However, retrieval-based methods introduce privacy concerns and incur significant storage and retrieval overhead when hundreds of millions of samples are generated per day.
-Another potential solution is to identify forgeries through statistical tests (\eg, by analyzing overrepresented token patterns and frequency of n-gram, or detection of artifacts in spoofed texts \citep{gloaguen2024discovering}).
-Alternatively, \citet{kirchenbauer2023reliability} embed multiple watermarks (with different keys) into the \emph{same} content, increasing the difficulty of creating successful forgeries. \citet{jovanovic2024watermarkstealing, zhao2024sok} show that statistical tests and known multi-key approaches do not resist a capable attacker who has the ability to collect many watermarked samples.
+Existing defenses against forgery have significant limitations.
+Statistical detection methods~\citep{gloaguen2024discovering} attempt to distinguish genuine from forged watermarks by analyzing patterns such as token distributions, n-gram frequencies, or textual artifacts.
+Another approach is to rotate keys after revealing $N$ samples, but this introduces key management complexity and leaves the optimal choice of $N$ unclear.
+The provider could also embed watermarks with multiple keys into the same content~\citep{Pang2024NoFL}.
+However, \citet{jovanovic2024watermarkstealing, zhao2024sok} show that resisting forgery attacks when the adversary collects $N$ or more watermarked samples remains an open problem.